michalpokusa/django-extended-makemessages/README.md

 ## 🔌 Instalation

 > [!NOTE]
-> This package is useful only during development.
+> This package is useful only during development or CI/CD workflows.
 There is no need to install it in production environments.

 1. Install using `pip`: